aryangupta290/Cricket-World-Cup---DBMS---CLI/README.md

 Update Functions :

-1) updatemactches ( To update the details of an existing match in the database ) .
+1) updatematches ( To update the details of an existing match in the database ) .
 2) updateplayers (  To update the details of an existing player in the database ) .
 3) updatevenue (  To update the details of an existing venue in the database  ) .
 4) updatebatstat ( To update the batting statistics of an existing match in the database ) .